Red Hat Developer Hub 1.9

 Verification

 • Developer Hub imports the users and groups each time when started.
-Check the console logs to verify that the synchronization is completed.
+Check the console logs to verify the synchronization result.

 Successful synchronization example: